-The Q1 file is an ASCII text file which the PHOENICS data-input module SATELLITE must read before it can do anything else, telling it first of all whether to operate in the batch or interactive mode, and then how many runs to make (see PHOENICS Encyclopaedia entry: RUN).
+The Q1 file is an ASCII text file which the PHOENICS data-input module SATELLITE must read before it can do anything else, being told first of all whether to operate in the batch or interactive mode, and then how many runs to make (see PHOENICS Encyclopaedia entry: RUN).

-Its central position in the PHOENICS-module system is shown here:
+Its primary position in the PHOENICS-module system is shown here:

 The present article is therefore 'required reading' for the user of PHOENICS who wishes to master the mechanisms of data input.